Neighborhood Crime Watch

-What are the Advantages of a Watch Group?
+- What are the advantages of a watch group?

 - First, you'll get to know your neighbors better.
 With everyone watching the neighborhood for suspicious situations and potential criminals, your neighborhood will automatically become a safer place.

 - It is easy for the police to get timely information to citizens through Watch groups.
 We can contact one person and reach many.
-If enough groups are formed, we can even provide a newsletter on a regular basis.

 - The Crime Prevention Officer also brings along a "grid" report showing the recent crime activity in your area.